catana-research/catana-research.github.io/_posts/2020-04-30-optimisation-pandas.md

 ### Dataset inspection

-Before optimising, it is good to understand the underlying data to indentify where slowdowns may arise.
+Before optimising, it is good to understand the underlying data to identify where slowdowns may arise.

 Looking at the two DataFrames using the `.info()` operator we see they are both reasonably large.